 Your Pet’s CBC Test

-Many times when you visit the veterinarian, or your own physician, blood tests are recommended.
-There are hundreds of test that can be one on blood, as it is responsible for transporting all kinds of products back and forth betweenthe various cells and organs of the body.
-The blood contains red cells which transport oxygen, platelets which help the blood to clot to stop bleeding, and white blood cells of various kinds which fight disease.
-Surrounding these cells is the plasma, which contains hundreds of chemicals and nutrients, including glucose (sugar), vitamins, minerals, salts, antibodies, hormones and enzymes, all produced by various tissues throughout the body.
+Many times when you visit the veterinarian or your own physician, blood tests are recommended.
+There are hundreds of tests that can be done on blood, as it is responsible for transporting all kinds of products back and forth betweenthe various cells and organs of the body.
+The blood contains red cells which transport oxygen, platelets which helps the blood to clot to stop bleeding, and white blood cells of various kinds which fight disease.
+Surrounding these cells is the plasma, which contains hundreds of chemicals and nutrients, including glucose (sugar), vitamins, minerals, salts, antibodies, hormones, and enzymes, all produced by various tissues throughout the body.

 The test that measures the amounts of the various types of cells in the blood is called a complete blood count, or CBC.
 A CBC may be needed to diagnose anemia, infection, allergy, or blood parasites.
 There is a lot of variation from animal to animal in the number of red and white cells that are normal for that particular individual.
 A baseline CBC, done when an animal is young and healthy, gives us a basis for comparison and makes diagnosing illness later on a lot simpler.